conan-io/docs/examples/cross_build/linux_to_windows_mingw.rst

       support is not guaranteed.
     - Trying to run the executables with some emulators like ``wine`` might require extra effort, because the runtime environment is intended to be Windows, and as such a ``conanrun.bat`` environment file will be created, but that cannot be executed in Linux.
-Using configuration like ``-c tools.build.cross_building:can_run=True -c tools.microsoft.bash:subsystem=mingw -c tools.microsoft.bash:active=True`` can allow to force the generation and execution of ``conanrun.sh``.
+Using configurations like ``-c tools.build.cross_building:can_run=True -c tools.microsoft.bash:subsystem=mingw -c tools.microsoft.bash:active=True`` can allow to force the generation and execution of ``conanrun.sh``.